 100 AP Adder License for the 5508 Controller

 250 AP Adder License for the 5508 Controller

 The additive capacity licenses allow for the increase in access point capacity supported by the controller up to a maximum of 500 access points.
-As an example, if a controller was initially ordered with the 250 access point support, that capacity could be later increased to up to 500 access points by purchasing a 250 access point additive capacity license (1x-LIC-CT5508-250A).
+As an example, if a controller was initially ordered with support for 250 access points, that capacity could be later increased to up to 500 access points by purchasing a 250-access-point additive capacity license (1x-LIC-CT5508-250A).